freedomofpress/securedrop-docs/docs/admin/installation/prepare_sdw.rst

 Specifically, you will want to make sure that you see "Good signature" listed in the text.
 If it does not report a good signature, try deleting the ISO and downloading it again.

-Once you've verified the ISO, copy it to your installation medium - for example, if using Linux and a USB stick, using the command:
+Once you've verified the ISO, copy it to your installation medium - for example, if using Linux and a USB flash drive, using the command:

 .. code-block:: sh

   sudo dd if=Qubes-R4.2.4-x86_64.iso of=/dev/sdX bs=1048576 && sync

-where ``if`` is set to the path to your downloaded ISO file and ``of`` is set to the block device corresponding to your USB stick.
-Note that any data on the USB stick will be overwritten.
+where ``if`` is set to the path to your downloaded ISO file and ``of`` is set to the block device corresponding to your USB flash drive.
+Note that any data on the USB flash drive will be overwritten.

 .. caution:: Make sure to verify that you have the correct device name using, for example, the ``lsblk`` command.
 You should write to the full device (eg. ``/dev/sdc``) rather than to a partition (eg. ``/dev/sdc1``).